steviecoaster/chocolatey-msi-example/README.md

 ---

+## Generating the package

+The `choco new` command is used to scaffold a new package.
+I.e., to generate the folder structure found in this repository the command `choco new msi-example` was used.

+Do note that by default a few extra files are created.
+These include:

+- README.md: This is similar to this README in that when checked into source control can provide information about what the package is/does to a consumer.
+- _TODO.txt: This file includes a bunch of instructions for things you may wish to do with the package. s
 ## Install script

 The `chocolateyInstall.ps1` script is executed by Chocolatey when a user runs the `choco install` command.
 This script contains all of the logic necessary to ensure that the installation of the software via an MSI is completed successfully.